soroushj/ghpr-dataset/README.md

 where you can find a JSON file for each issue and pull request present in the dataset.

 ## Data
-The current version of GHPR contains 14,384 rows.
+This version of GHPR contains 14,384 rows.
-The data is collected from [CNCF graduated projects](https://www.cncf.io/projects/), specifically, the following repositories:
+The data is collected in October 2020 from [CNCF graduated projects](https://www.cncf.io/projects/), specifically, the following repositories:
 - [`containerd/containerd`](https://github.com/containerd/containerd)
 - [`coredns/coredns`](https://github.com/coredns/coredns)
 - [`envoyproxy/envoy`](https://github.com/envoyproxy/envoy)